Grow a Cover Crop-How to

 Do the math — A mere 15 lbs of green manure with inoculant produces up to 20 lbs nitrogen by autumn.

 Inoculant refers to the Rhizobia strains of bacteria that partner with the legume to fix nitrogen.
 For this cover crop seed blend, you want the specific species for inoculating fava and Austrian peas.
 AK Mill & Feed sometimes stocks (especially in the spring) the proper Rhizobia inoculant for these legumes.
 Find it as a very small packet of powdered inoculant on the retail seed racks called Burpee Booster.
-It will look something like this.

 To use inoculant: spritz the seed to moisten, then sprinkle inoculant and mix.
 Now you are ready to sow your green manure/cover crop.